Zihad4u/Ani-Hotel-Client-side/README.md

 2. **Run the development server**: `npm start`
 3. **Build for production**: `npm run build`

-## Contributing

-We welcome contributions from the community!
-Please read our Findr(CONTRIBUTING.md) to get started.

-Tecnology that i use on this project:
+## Tecnology that i use on this project:

 - React
 - Tailwind
 - firebase